 Argamassa Armada as developed by Lelé in Brazil is directly based on social innovations: manual prefabrication and building without cranes due to radical lightness of the elements as well as independency from the construction-industry were constituting factors.
 These aspects become even more pertinent today as the informal city is still growing; a partial auto-construction would allow inhabitants of the informal city the possibility of co-producing their own habitat.
 The proposed prototype pavilion in TRC aims at enlightening these aspects and sharing them with our UE-project partners in Salvador de Bahia.

-Raffael Baur, Architect and external expert, EPFL
+Raffael Baur, Architect and external Lecturer, EPFL

-Patricia Guaita, Lecturer and Scientist, EPFL
+Patricia Guaita, Architect, EPFL

-Enrique Corres, PhD student, EPFL
+Enrique Corres, Civil Engineer, PhD student, EPFL

-David Fernandez-Ordonez, host Professor, EPFL
+David Fernandez-Ordonez, Civil Engineer, Host Professor, EPFL

 For question or to register, write to [email protected]